jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

         # else:
             return True

-  the test is still green, I use the simple `return statement`_
+  the test is still green

+* I remove the comment, then add a simple `return statement`_

   .. code-block:: python
+    :lineno-start: 37
+    :emphasize-lines: 2

     def logical_nand(p, q):
         return not (p and q)